Youth suffrage: 5

 Youth councils (or children's parliaments) often include children starting at age 5, which John Wall submits as evidence of their readiness for other civic roles such as voting (note: he advocates eliminating age requirements altogether).

 4

 Democratic schools practice and support universal suffrage in school, which allows a vote to every member of the school including students and staff.
 Schools hold that this feature is essential for students to be ready to move into society at large.
-The Sudbury Valley School, for example, allows all kids ages 4 and up an equal say in its operation.
+The Sudbury Valley School, for example, allows all children ages 4 and up an equal say in its operation.

 0 (Eliminate age requirements)

 Some advocate for eliminating age as a factor altogether in enfranchisement noting that in practice most very young children won't choose to vote, but that they should have the right to do so when they feel ready, with some supporting a proxy vote to be awarded to their parents until the child wants to vote.
 Others cite how literacy tests were banned for adults, and therefore should be done away with for young kids too by removing the voting age.